 Jane was already asleep.

-She walked past the academy campus, a few early risers already present.
+She walked past Drenlyn's campus where a few early risers already walked through the gates with their bookbags.
 Curiosity led her to scan the courtyard for Synda, but she saw no sign of the girl.
 Synda didn't strike her as someone who'd wake up any earlier than absolutely necessary.

-The academy disappeared behind another row of adobe shops.
-Daria squeezed through a shaded alleyway that led behind the milliner's shop, and from there just a few blocks to home.
+The academy disappeared behind another row of adobe stores.
+Daria squeezed through a shaded alleyway that led behind the milliner's shop.
+Home wasn't far.

 "I'll be taking these," came Synda's haughty voice.

 A hand wrenched the glasses from Daria's face.
-The street turned into a muddle of harsh light and muted colors as her jaw fell.
+The street turned into a muddle of harsh light and muted colors.

 "Oh, I'm sure you do."